chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 - The OpenExchangeRates API will be used to get the latest exchange rates which will be stores in the Currency table.

 7. Real-Time Data and Tax Calculations
-- AlphaVantageAPI will be used to get stock data (real-time getched more frequently than historical).
+- AlphaVantageAPI will be used to get stock data (real-time fetched more frequently than historical).
-- Historial stock data will be integrated for visualization.
+- Historical stock data will be integrated for visualization.
 - Implement logic for calculating cost basis using FIFO.
 - If the stock pays a dividend and the user has reinvested it, the dividend will adjust the cost basis.
 - Each stock transaction (buy/sell) will be logged in an Orders table.